 The traditional boxed hamburger helper is made using egg noodles which I swapped for regular wheat noodles to avoid the eggs.

 Short noodles are best when making this dish.
-Choose anything little-ish, like macaroni, ditalini, cavatappi, rotini, etc. I haven't tried it, but I think that long noodles would not work very well and probably would break a lot while cooking.
+Choose anything on the small side, like macaroni, ditalini, cavatappi, rotini, etc. I haven't tried it, but I think that long noodles would not work very well and probably would break a lot while cooking.

 Also, I like using a whole wheat kind of noodles when making this dish.
 White noodles were also tried and worked well too with the same ratio of noodles vs liquid.
 Simply use whatever you have!